 To make tamarind paste at home, soak a lemon-sized ball of tamarind in warm water for 10 mins.
 Squeeze to extract the juice and use.

 Cooking in mustard oil gives it an authentic South Indian flavor.
 However, you can use Avocado or Olive oil as well.
-You don’t need to cook Poha for long.
-1-2 minutes is enough.

 For a different flavor, add a tablespoon of sambhar powder or rasam powder as well.
 In place of peanuts, you can also add chopped almonds or cashews.

 While this traditional Indian breakfast recipe doesn't call for any veggies, you can add onions, carrots, or peas to make it more wholesome.
-This snack stays well in the fridge for 3-4 days.
-You can easily make it in advance and store it in the fridge.

 Puli Aval Upma | Tamarind Poha